-A mathematics major is OK, if you have had some applied mathematics courses, or if your math is for a computer science project.
+Yes, as long as you have had some applied mathematics courses, or if your math is for a computer science project.
 Applied math for the physical sciences or computer science is fine, as is math associated with quantum computing.

-I'm an Astronomy/Astrophysics or Aeronautics major.
+I'm an astronomy/astrophysics or aeronautics major.
 Am I eligible to apply?

 How much will I be paid for the summer?